UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/mvvm_navigation_1.md

    MainPage = new NavigationPage(firstPage);
 ```

-Here a few principles have been maintained:
+A few observations:

-* The View knows has a typed reference to the ViewModel.
-The ViewModel does not need knowledge of the View that binds to it's properties.
+* The View has a typed reference to the ViewModel.
+The ViewModel does not need knowledge of the View that binds to it's properties (a property of the binding mechanism).
-* The ViewModel has a typed reference to the Model
+* The ViewModel similarly has a typed reference to the Model.
+The Model is standalone and does not depend on the ViewModel.

+In MVVM terms, changes in the Model will be captured in the ViewModel through the binding mechanism.
+The ViewModel can also directly update the Model.

+Changes in the ViewModel will be captured in the View through the binding mechansim